Cuomo on his ‘inartful’ remark: ‘Of course America is great’

-ALBANY, N.Y. — New York Gov. Andrew Cuomo said Friday that he was “inartful” when he said earlier in the week that America “was never that great,” a comment that was widely condemned and mocked by critics on the right and left.
+ALBANY, N.Y. — Gov. Andrew Cuomo, running for a third term and a potential candidate for president in 2020, acknowledged Friday that he was “inartful” when he said this week that America “was never that great.”

+The Democrat went on to expound on something that few elected officials ever need to spell out.

-“I want to be very clear: Of course America is great and of course America has always been great,” Cuomo, a Democrat, told reporters on a conference call.
-“My family is evidence of American greatness.”
+“I want to be very clear: Of course America is great and of course America has always been great,” Cuomo said on a teleconference with reporters.

 Cuomo’s appraisal of the nation was somewhat different Wednesday when, speaking at a Manhattan bill signing, he critiqued Republican President Donald Trump and his slogan, “Make America Great Again.”